joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Analyze the current state: Once the current state map is complete, the next step is to analyze it to identify areas of waste and inefficiency.
 This analysis involves looking for opportunities to eliminate waste, improve efficiency, and reduce costs.

-* Design the future state: Based on the analysis of the current state map, the next step is to design a future state map that represents an ideal process.
-This map includes all the changes and improvements that have been identified to eliminate waste, improve efficiency, and reduce costs.
+* Design the future state.
+Based on the analysis of the current state map, design a future state map that represents an ideal process.
+Include all the changes and improvements that have been identified to eliminate waste, improve efficiency, and reduce costs.

-* Implement the changes: The final step is to implement the changes identified in the future state map.
-This involves redesigning the process, reorganizing workstations, training employees, and implementing new processes and procedures.
+* Implement the changes.
+This may involves streamlining the process, reorganizing resources, training employees, and implementing new processes and procedures.

-Value Stream Mapping is a powerful tool for identifying opportunities to eliminate waste, improve efficiency, and reduce costs.
-By creating a visual representation of the entire process, it is possible to identify areas of waste and inefficiency that may not be apparent otherwise.
 The process of creating a value stream map involves collaboration between all stakeholders in the process, including operators, supervisors, and management, which helps to build consensus and support for the changes that are needed to improve the process.

 ## Maturity models

 Maturity models are frameworks used to evaluate and improve the effectiveness of processes, systems, or organizations.
 A maturity model provides a benchmark for the current state of the process, and also provides a roadmap for how to improve it.
 Maturity models are often used in the areas of quality management, process improvement, and IT service management.

 The essential idea of a maturity model is that an organization can improve its processes and capabilities by moving through a series of maturity levels.
-Maturity models typically define levels of maturity or capability, such as beginner, intermediate, advanced, expert.
 Each level represents a higher degree of capability and maturity in terms of processes, practices, tools, and resources.

-One of the most well-known maturity models is the Capability Maturity Model Integration (CMMI), which was developed by the Software Engineering Institute at Carnegie Mellon University.
-CMMI is a comprehensive model that covers a wide range of process areas, including software development, systems engineering, and project management.
-It defines five levels of maturity:
+Typical maturity model levels:

 1. Initial: Processes are ad hoc and unstructured, with little or no documentation or standardization.